ScharfDanil/ScharfDanil/README.md

-👋 Hi, my name is Danil Scharf @ScharfDanil
+👋 Hi, my name is Danil Scharf

 👀 I am new to coding and I am interested in coding